dgthomp3/ReelRoster/README.md

 ## Project Overview

 ReelRoster is a web application designed to help users discover and organize movies effortlessly.
-By leveraging the TMDb API, ReelRoster provides a seamless experience for browsing movie details, searching for films, and managing personal watchlists.
+By leveraging the TMDb API, ReelRoster provides a seamless experience for browsing movie details and managing personal watchlists.

 ### Key Features

-* **Search for Movies** – Find movies by title, genre, or keyword.
-* **Detailed Movie Information** – View ratings, overviews, and trailers.
+* **Detailed Movie Information** – View ratings, titles, and release dates.
 * **Watchlist Management** – Save movies to revisit later.
 * **Favorites Collection** – Build a personal list of favorite movies with an easy toggle.
 * **Trending Movies** – Explore popular and top-rated films in real time.